 Why do you need an MOT?

-Vehicles that are 3 years or older must have an annual MOT test to ensure that they meet the minimum safety level required by law.
+Vehicles that are 3 years old or older must have an annual MOT test to ensure they meet the minimum safety requirements by law.
 Your MOT test certificate must be renewed every year.
 This ensures that all vehicles on the road are safe to drive.

-If you’re caught driving without an MOT then you could face a £1,000 fine, so it’s important to book your MOT test before it runs out.
-Some drivers may not be aware that you also cannot drive or park your vehicle on the road if the MOT has run out.
+If you’re caught driving without an MOT, then you could face a £1,000 fine, so it’s important to book your MOT test before it runs out.
+Some drivers may not be aware that you cannot drive or park your vehicle on the road if the MOT has expired.
 Your vehicle can only be driven to or from somewhere to be repaired or to a pre-arranged MOT test.

 How much does an MOT cost?

-There is a maximum amount MOT test stations can charge, and this is dependent on the vehicle type.
-Currently the maximum price of an MOT for a car is £54.85 and £58.60 for an HGV.
+There is a maximum amount that MOT test stations can charge, which depends on the vehicle type.
+Currently, the maximum price of an MOT for a car is £54.85 and £58.60 for an HGV.

 How to pass your MOT test first time

-It’s been reported that 1 in 3 vehicles initially fail their MOT.
-This causes vehicles to be off the road for longer which can be costly for your business.
+It’s been reported that 1 in 3 vehicles fail their MOT on the first attempt.
+This keeps vehicles off the road longer, which can be costly for your business.
 To help ensure your fleet passes an MOT first time, every time, we’ve compiled some useful advice about what vehicle checks you should undertake in advance of your test.
+Fleet operators should also ensure they remain compliant with wider legal responsibilities beyond MOT testing.

 Car lights, brake lights and indicators

-Nearly a fifth of all cars which fail their MOT have an issue with their lights.
+Nearly a fifth of all cars that fail their MOT have a lighting issue.
 This can be prevented by switching on all the lights and then walking around your vehicle to check that they’re all in working order.
 This will show whether you need to replace any bulbs on your vehicle before your MOT.
+Regular servicing can help identify brake issues before they become MOT failures.

 Brakes

 For you to stay safe on the road, it’s essential that your brakes are working correctly.
-If your brakes ever feel spongy or are making unusual noises when driving or braking, then it’s advisable to get them checked and changed as soon as possible.
+If your brakes ever feel spongy or make unusual noises when driving or braking, it’s advisable to have them checked and replaced as soon as possible.
 To pass your MOT test first time, your handbrake and brake pedal must be 100% operational, so it’s important for them to have previously been checked.

 Car windscreen and wipers

 Before your MOT test, you should inspect your windscreen for any deep cracks or chips.
-If there are any obstructions in the area directly in front of the driver that are larger than 10mm then your vehicle would not pass its MOT.
-It’s also recommended that you remove any attachments, like phone cradles, that are stuck on the window.
+If there are any obstructions in the area directly in front of the driver that are larger than 10mm, then your vehicle would not pass its MOT.
+It’s also recommended that you remove any attachments, such as phone cradles, that are stuck to the window.

 Windscreen wipers must be in good condition.
 If they appear worn or cracked, then it may be worth replacing them before your MOT appointment.